VERIFI RESELLER DATA PROCESSING AGREEMENT

 6.3 “Data Subject” means any consumer that purchases goods or services of Reseller’s Participating Sellers, and whose information is submitted by Reseller’s Participating Sellers to Verifi during the course of Reseller’s Participating Sellers using the Services hereunder;

 6.4 “Personal Information” means all data or information, in any form or format, that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer (“Data Subject”) or household or that is regulated as “personal data,” “personal information,” or otherwise under Applicable Data Protection Law.
-For the avoidance of doubt, this includes any information relating to a Data Subjects as defined in the Agreement;
+For the avoidance of doubt, this includes any information relating to a Data Subjects as defined in the Agreement.
+For the avoidance of doubt, this includes data relating to legal entities, if and as long as they are protected under the Swiss DP Laws as well as any information relating to an End-User as defined in the Agreement;

-6.5 “Process” or “Processed” or “Processing” means any operation or set of operations which is performed upon Personal Information , whether or not by automatic means, such as access, collection, recording, organization, storage, adaptation or alteration, retrieval, disclosure or otherwise making available, duplication, transmission, combination, blocking, redaction, erasure or destruction; and
+6.5 “Process” or “Processed” or “Processing” means any operation or set of operations which is performed upon Personal Information , whether or not by automatic means, such as access, collection, recording, organization, storage, adaptation or alteration, retrieval, disclosure or otherwise making available, duplication, transmission, combination, blocking, redaction, erasure or destruction;

 6.6 “Security Breach” means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Information.
-A Security Breach includes a “personal data breach” (as defined in the GDPR), a “breach of security of a system” or similar term (as defined in any other applicable privacy laws) as well as any other event that compromises the security, confidentiality or integrity of Personal Information.
+A Security Breach includes a “personal data breach” (as defined in the GDPR), a “breach of security of a system” or similar term (as defined in any other applicable privacy laws) as well as any other event that compromises the security, confidentiality or integrity of Personal Information;

 6.7 “Seller Personal Information” means Personal Information originating from the Reseller’s Participating Sellers or their Data Subjects and provided to or accessed by Verifi pursuant to the Agreement.